puppetlabs/bolt/ux/bolt-CLI-spec.md

 ## bolt

 ### NAME
-`$ bolt` - Runs ad-hoc tasks on your hosts via ssh or winrm.
+`$ bolt` - Runs ad-hoc tasks on your nodes via ssh or winrm.

 ### SYNOPSIS
 ~~~